bind-ds-79/Simon-Says-Game/README.md

 # Simon-Says-Game
-this is my first game
+this is my first game.